 The Energy Hub is an interdisciplinary learning space for energy education, research, and engagement.
 Created to support the University-wide Energy Initiative, the Hub provides classroom, laboratory, meeting, and event space to provide a focal point for on-campus energy activities.

-The Energy Initiative hosts tours to educate and engage any students interested in energy usage at Duke and neighboring universities, businesses and other organizations.
-These tours will take up to 20 graduate and undergraduate students to visit innovative energy facilities on the Duke campus and in the surrounding area.
+The Energy Initiative and the Nicholas Institute for Environmental Policy Solutions host tours to educate and engage any students interested in energy usage at Duke and neighboring universities, businesses and other organizations.
+These tours will take up to 20 graduate and undergraduate students to visit innovative energy facilities on the Duke campus, across the region and elsewhere in the state.
 Participants will see advanced technologies firsthand, learn how they work, and be able to ask questions of the people who run them.
 Find out more about these tours and sign up for email invitations.

 Sustainable Duke’s website is a clearinghouse for news and information about Duke University’s efforts toward exemplary environmental stewardship.
 Duke University seeks to attain and maintain a place of leadership in environmental stewardship and sustainability on campus, in medical institutions, and in the larger community.
 Take the Sustainability Challenge.